 - Medical School Transcript

-Please contact our residency coordinator Lisa Yee-Isbell by phone 916-734-5005 or email email@example.com for more information about applying to our program.
+Please contact the residency coordinator, Lisa Yee-Isbell by phone at (916) 734-5005 or email at email@example.com if you have further questions about applying to our program.